buildkite/on-demand/agent-composer/README.md

 ## Image Builder CloudFormation Stacks

-If you cannot compose a task definition from stock Docker Hub images and [agent injection](#buildkite-agent-injection), you can build your own base image.
-These approaches are not mutually exclusive, you can still use agent injection with your own base images.
+If you cannot compose a task definition from stock Docker Hub images and an [agent sidecar](#buildkite-agent-sidecar), you can build your own base image.
+Building your own base image and the agent sidecar are not mutually exclusive, you can still use an agent sidecar with your own base images.

 You can build your own base images using whatever technology or stack you choose, so long as the resulting image can be fetched by your ECS Cluster.